-Biological Sex or Sex Assigned at Birth : (noun) a medical term assigned at birth based on a person’s chromosomes, hormones, gonads, internal organs and genitalia.
-It is predominately assigned as male or female, even if those assignments are an approximation that will not necessarily not correlate to a person’s gender development.
+Biological Sex or Sex Assigned at Birth : (noun) a medical term assigned at birth based on a person’s chromosomes, hormones, gonads, internal organs, and genitalia.
+It is predominately assigned as male or female, even if those assignments are an approximation that will not necessarily correlate to a person’s gender development.
 AFAB or AMAB (adj) (pronounced Ay-Fab or Ay-Mab) is an abbreviated way to reference “Assigned Female (or Male) at Birth.”
-Do not use someone’s sex assignment as a descriptor for who they are, as it may be disrespectful to someone’s identity, if their identity does not align with how they were assigned at birth.
+Do not use someone’s sex assignment as a descriptor for who they are, as it may be disrespectful to someone’s identity if their identity does not align with how they were assigned at birth.

 Intersex: (adj) describes people who are born with sex characteristics that do not conform to an initial assessment of “male” or “female.”
 Sometimes people are given an intersex sex assignment at birth, while other intersex people do not identify their correct sex until later in life.
 Intersex individuals used to be referred to as “hermaphrodites,” which is now considered to be an outdated and derogatory term.
-Over 2% of all people are born intersex.
+Over two percent of all people are born intersex.
 Humans have 88+ primary and secondary sex characteristics, and many more people would fall into the category of intersex if they had their chromosomes tested.
 Some intersex people identify as transgender, while some identify as cisgender.

 Biphobia : (noun) negative feelings toward bisexual people.
 Biphobic can describe someone who harbors or expresses these negative feelings.

 Bisexual : (adj) describes a person who is emotionally, physically, and/or sexually attracted to genders both like and unlike their own.
 The attraction can be split equally or lean one or many ways, depending on the person.
-Those who experience romantic attraction in this way may identify as Biromantic.
+Those who experience romantic attraction in this way may identify as biromantic.

 Butch : (noun, adj) a gender expression or identity related to alternative/queer masculinities.
 “Butch” can sometimes be used as a derogatory term toward lesbians, unless a person claims the identity for themselves.
 “Butch” can be claimed by people of all gender identities as a way to refer to presentation/expression, identity, and relationship or sexual dynamic.